Lesson Plans and

 A Storybook Romance: Dante's Paolo and Francesca

 A high school lesson plan on Dante's Divine Comedy.
-See also Dante Lessons for the Web for additional teaching ideas.
 For extensive information and resources on Dante, go to the Digital Dante.

 Click above to go to lesson plans for Dickens.

 A lesson plan for grades 11-12 on Ralph Ellison's The Invisible Man.
 See also Ralph Ellison's View of His Time.

 Faulkner’s As I Lay Dying: Form of a Funeral

 A five-lesson unit 9-12 from EDSITEment.
 See also William Faulkner's "The Sound and the Fury": Narrating the Compson Family Decline and the Changing South for another five-lesson unit, A Vast and Enduring Monument: William Faulkner’s Literary Lesson Plan (grades 7-12), and Teaching Faulkner, articles and suggestions for the teaching of Faulkner's works in high school or college.